ProgerXP/Notepad2e/README.md

 ![Ctrl+Backtick - Renaming words on line](https://github.com/ProgerXP/Notepad2e/raw/master/doc/gif/ctrl+backtick.gif)

 ### [NEW] Math Evaluation
 In certain cases (such as in current selection), the file size group in the status bar is replaced with a recognized math expression's result.
-Left click on the group toggles the base (bin, oct, dec, hex), right click copies result (as it appears) to the clipboard.
+Left-click on the group copies result to the clipboard (as it appears), right-click toggles the base (bin, oct, dec, hex). #261

 * Selection must be shorter than 4096 symbols.
+* Evaluation can be restricted to a rectangular selection (Alt+drag). #242
 * Expression is locale-insensitive and follows English conventions so that comma is a thousands separator (and ignored) and period is a decimal part separator.
 * If expression has commas but no periods and is still valid after replacing commas with periods - then the converted version is evaluated: `12,30 + ,1` = 12.40.
 This allows more resistance to locale-specific delimiters.
 * If result has no fractional part - period and zeros are hidden from the status bar group.
 Fractional part is discarded if active base is any but decimal.